 My source for that Bobby quote, as cited by Brady in ENDGAME and by me in BOBBY FISCHER IN ROOM 202 is Fischer's own STATEMENT OF FACTS written from Japanese prison in 2004 and posted on Fischer's official website, which went down after his death and now redirects to the Chess Base website.

-Before receiving your email I had, of course, heard about ENDGAME but wasn't in a hurry to buy a copy because of negative notions I held against Brady.
-This was based on reading, years ago, about his role in demanding that Fischer be stripped of his Grand Master title and booted out of the Chess Hall of Fame.
+Before receiving your email I had, of course, heard about ENDGAME but wasn't in a hurry to buy a copy because of negative notions I held against its author, Frank Brady.
+This was based on reading, years ago, about Brady's role in demanding that Fischer be stripped of his Grand Master title and booted out of the Chess Hall of Fame.